Cloudlynx/docs/gettingstarted.rst

 5. **Description** – Optionally, add a description for the volume.
 6. **Type** – Leave the **Type** box blank (currently not supported).
 7. **Size (GB)** – Specify the number of GB for the volume.
 Check the Volume Limits on the right side for the available amount of GB (**Total Gigabytes** bar).

+.. sidebar:: **Note:**

+   The **Volume Source** options will not display the snapshot option if there are no existing snapshots in your project.
+   If you choose **No Source, empty volume** it does not contain a file system or a partition table.

 8. **Volume Source** – Select the volume source.

   * Selecting **No source, empty volume** creates an empty volume (like an unformatted physical hard drive).